walinejs/waline/docs/src/en/guide/deploy/deta.md

 Wait for a while to see the application on the https://deta.space homepage, and click it to open the deployed website address.
 Fill it in the `serverURL` configuration of the front-end script to complete the entire configuration.

+Add `/ui` after this URL can enter the admin dashboard.

 ![](../../../assets/deta-1.png)
 ## How to update